Aislin Jones

-Aislin Jones (/æʃ'lIn/ ash-LIN; born February 2000) is a women's skeet shooter from Australia.
+Aislin Jones (/æʃ'lIn/ ash-LIN; born 8 February 2000) is an Australian women's skeet shooter.
 She won the Australian National Championship in January 2016, becoming the youngest woman ever to hold that title.
 She is the current Oceania Region Junior Women's Skeet Record holder.

 Education

-In 2018 Jones is completing her Victorian Certificate of Education at Nagle College in Bairnsdale, Victoria Australia.
+In 2018 Jones is completed her Victorian Certificate of Education at Nagle College in Bairnsdale, Victoria Australia.

+After an extended gap year during which Jones competed internationally and studied a Cert IV in Fitness with FitNation, she commenced a Bachelor of Commerce at Deakin University which she is undertaking part time on a part sports scholarship.

 Career

 Early and domestic

 Jones developed an interest in shooting while following her father David Jones, around the Bairnsdale Field and Game clay target range from an early age.
 She started shooting in 2012 and switched from simulated field to skeet later that year.
 Jones competed in her first Australian Clay Target Association (ACTA) national championships at the age of 13, held at Wagga Wagga in 2013.
 The following year Jones won six medals at the ACTA national championships at Wagga Wagga and the National Women's Champion of Champions in the mixed 12 gauge/20 gauge event with a score of 99/100.

 In late 2014 Jones switched from American Skeet to ISSF skeet in order to achieve her Olympic and Commonwealth Games aspirations.
 At her first competitive ISSF skeet shoot in October 2014, she won the Victorian Ladies' Championship at Werribee Clay Target Club.